 There are many types of bulldozers and heavy equipment on a construction site.
 All can cause very serious injuries.
 The bulldozer operator is usually in a protective cage.
 It is a type of crawling piece of equipment that has a very heavy metal blade secured to its front end and a ripper (or claw) attached to its rear.
 They use tracks to not only propel themselves but also to gain a very strong foothold to the ground to allow them the strongest push possible.
 There are a few types of blades including a straight blade (S blade) that is mainly used for finer work, an S-U combo blade that is mainly used for pushing boulders and rock, and a universal blade (U blade).
-The most common types of bulldozers to cause accidents include excavators, rhino machinery, Caterpillar bulldozers, remediation bulldozers, bulldozer backhoe, Case bulldozer, Terex bulldozer, International Harvester bulldozer, and others.
-People can be crushed, smashed, dumped on, hit with or rolled over by a bulldozer in the blink of an eye so always be sure to be cautious while working or around bulldozers.
+The most common types of bulldozers to cause accidents to include excavators, rhino machinery, Caterpillar bulldozers, remediation bulldozers, bulldozer backhoe, Case bulldozer, Terex bulldozer, International Harvester bulldozer, and others.
+People can be crushed, smashed, dumped on, hit with, or rolled over by a bulldozer in the blink of an eye so always be sure to be cautious while working or around bulldozers.

-It is important for all employers, general contractors, sub contractors and supervisors to fully train all employers, laborers and workers who will be using any type of bulldozer on the proper way to use that specific model and how to maintain it for optimal safety.
+It is important for all employers, general contractors, subcontractors, and supervisors to fully train all employers, laborers, and workers who will be using any type of bulldozer on the proper way to use that specific model and how to maintain it for optimal safety.
 Some of the main causes for dozer accidents are from operators not paying attention, bulldozer drivers view blocked by cargo or bad weather, bulldozers colliding with trees, animals, tree stumps, boulders, farm equipment, construction equipment, power lines, water pipes, gas pipes, sprinklers, and buildings, bulldozers being overloaded, bulldozer brakes not working, defective brakes, bulldozer operators not using horns, bulldozer drivers being drunk or intoxicated, bulldozer going too fast, bulldozer going uphill or downhill without proper safety techniques, bulldozer operators not using their mirrors and other safety devices and bulldozer drivers distracted by texting, cell phones, walkie talkie or coworker conversations.
 Another cause of accidents is negligence on the part of the company who rented the machine to your employer since they have a duty to maintain the bulldozer and make sure it is safe.

-The personal injury lawyers at the Law Offices of DiMarco | Araujo | Montevideo have represented and helped people who have been driven over by a bulldozer for over three decades so we have the experience to help you win in court.
-This is true for workers’ compensation, third party injury cases, product defect cases, bulldozer defect cases or personal injury cases.
-Call us today at (888) 516-8530 to schedule a free initial consultation and case evaluation.
+The personal injury lawyers at the Law Offices of DiMarco | Araujo | Montevideo have represented and helped people who hav0e been driven over by a bulldozer for over three decades so we have the experience to help you win in court.
+This is true for workers’ compensation, third-party injury cases, product defect cases, bulldozer defect cases, or personal injury cases.
+Call us today at (714) 783-2205 to schedule a free initial consultation and case evaluation.
 We will go for the maximum possible compensation for your on-the-job injury or personal injury and you will not have to pay us until and unless we win your case.